 God wants to use each of you in this same way.
 He wants your response to be instantaneous.
 He wants you to be filled with the joy that can only be found when you are serving using your gifts.
 God has provided each Christ-follower special gift(s) to be used to glorify Him.
 Sometimes people don’t understand that they have a gift.
 Not just any ordinary gift, but one that has been given to us by our heavenly Father.
 These gifts are often broken down into these areas:

-If you’re unsure, one way to identify your spiritual gift(s) is through online tests.
+If you’re unsure, one way to identify your spiritual gift(s) is through our spiritual gifting guide in the image below.
 Or, just start serving in your local church and see what God will do.
 I personally recommend that you pray to God to make it apparent.
 He won’t hide it from you.

 I didn’t need a spiritual test to tell me that I was here to lead and to serve.
 I can guarantee you that you are gifted!
 God did not put us here to sit back and watch.
 We are to be active participants.
 Jesus gave us what is known as the Great Commission: “…to go out into all the world and spread the gospel,” Matthew 28:16–20.
 Jesus also told us to love God and love people (Mark 12:30-31).